Relieve seasonal allergies with these tried-and-tested remedies.

-Just something to keep in mind, these won’t be as immediately effective as a medication, but over the long-term these remedies have helped many to lessen their seasonal allergies.
+Because these remedies are natural, they may not be as immediate in affect as medications can be, but over the long-term these remedies have helped many with their seasonal allergies.

-The idea of this remedy is it helps to prevent as much of the allergen as possible from entering your airways.
+The idea of this remedy is to flush out mucus and allergens from your nose.

-How to use: Consume a teaspoon or more of raw, unprocessed local honey from as close to your area as possible.
-It is recommended to start this a month or so before allergy season.
-Have the honey one or more times a day to help relieve symptoms.
+Having a teaspoon or more of raw, unprocessed local honey, sourced as close to your area as possible, one or more times a day may help provide relief, thought it’s recommended to start taking it a month or so before allergy season.

 Apple Cider Vinegar

 It’s believed that apple cider vinegar may help reduce mucus production and assist in cleansing the lymphatic system.

 To use it for allergy relief, Wellness Mama recommends ‘when allergies hit, I mixed a teaspoon of organic, unfiltered apple cider vinegar with “The Mother” (that part is important) into a glass of water and drink this three times a day.
 “The Mother” is simply a colony of beneficial bacteria present in some organic and unfiltered ACV brands.
 Check the label, it should list if it contains it.’

 Having an imbalanced immune system can cause the body to overreact to a certain stimuli.
 Balancing gut bacteria and ingesting more beneficial bacteria may help to counteract allergy symptoms.